oroinc/documentation/commerce/user_guide/products/managing_product_visibility.rst

 You can control if the product or category is shown to the customers who are members of a particular customer group.
 Use one of the following options:

  * *product* -- Inherit configuration from the product.
  * *category* -- Inherit configuration from the parent category.
+It means that the current product visibility settings equal the value defined for the **Visibility to Customer Groups** field of the parent category.
  * *hidden*
  * *visible*